 At his flat, Dr Keel is repairing his doorbell.
 Steed tells him delightedly that pretending to be a doctor worked like a charm.
 Keel is unimpressed and tell him never to do it again.
 Steed counters that some of his colleagues are trying to break an extensive vice ring with a continental HQ.
 The police pick up the small fry but his department are after one particular big fish.
 Keel tells him he couldn’t persuade Bunty to return home to safety and Steed wonders about persuading her instead to play along with one of the charmers.
 Keel glares at him and tells him to get the idea out of his head - permanently!
 Steed smiles and gives him the teddy bear as a present, then leaves.

 Just as Steed leaves, the phone rings.
-It's May, who tells Dr Keel she's back at her flat and come he come immediately?
-When Dr Keel gets there, Freddy is waiting for him.
-Freddy tells Keel, "You've been poking your oar into business that doesn't concern you.. we want you to lift it out again - All right?"
-He points one crutch at him, and knocks him down to the floor with it then adds, "Next time we'll hurt you, doctor."
-He leaves with two hoodlums, leaving Keel sprawled on the floor.
+It’s May, who tells Dr Keel she’s back at her flat and come he come immediately?
+When Dr Keel gets there, Freddy is waiting for him

-Henry is at the hostel, giving Mrs McCabe some theatre tickets to hand out to the girls.
+He leaves with two hoodlums, leaving Keel sprawled on the floor.Henry is at the hostel, giving Mrs McCabe some theatre tickets to hand out to the girls.
 He warns her it’s the second show so she should turn a bilnd eye if they’re in late... he’ll be passing that way and can give them a lift.
 Bunty comes in and dodges Henry’s insinuations about being out on the tiles.
 Mrs McCabe says “I’ve seen very little of you, Bunty, since you joined us.
 Are you happy?”
 Bunty says yes.
 “Don’t find out rules too strict? ...
 It’s for your own good you know.”
 Dr Keel suddenly arrives to save her from further inquisition and they go in to the lounge to talk.
 They discuss Chrissie and May, and Bunty tells him about Johnny, who gave her a pound note for something costing 1/6 but she refused to keep the change when he offered it to her.
 2 Steed calls, informing Dr Keel that Lennie has “a record as long as your arm” and is a bouncer at a sleazy club.
 He’s off to check Lennie’s flat and gives the address - they’ll use Keel’s car as Steed has lent the Rolls to a friend.
 Keel warns Bunty to stay home and rushes over to Brixton.
 After he leaves, Mrs McCabe offers Bunty one of the theatre tickets...

 Keel screams over to Brixton in his car and picks up Steed at the Town Hall.
 They rush to Lennie’s flat and approach cautiously.
 Opening the door, all is quiet but Steed sniffs the air and sees a cigarette butt in the ashtray.
 He pulls out a revolver and moves silently through the flat until he reaches a curtain, which he whisks aside.
 May, crouching behind it, looks up at him and wails, “No... no ... leave me alone!”

 Back at his flat, Dr Keel offers May a sedative and tells Steed to go easy on her.
-Steed looks at him and remarks, “I admire your humaitarianism."
+Steed looks at him and remarks, “I admire your humanitarianism.”
 They say they’re friends of Bunty but May is wary of them and asks if Steed is a copper.
 He asks her why she was hiding out at Lennie’s and she replies that if it wasn’t for Lennie she doesn’t know what she’d have done.
 Bunty arrives and May’s resolve crumbles.
 She tells them she met a charmer - polite, kind, good-looking - who set her up in a flat.
 3 Steed suggests the young man got her a job in a nice respectable nightclub.
 She confirms it, fighting back a tear and says she tried to get out and they threatened to write to her dad.
 She looks at Bunty and adds “All those bruises?
 That’s what happens when you call their bluff...”
 Keel asks May if she wants to tell them about the people involved then Steed asks who gives the orders.

 Johnny visits Meyer who shows him May’s clothes that they found at Lennie’s place, she had escaped just before they arrived.
 Meyer says she’ll worry about Taylor, he is to find May.
 Johnny opens the door to leave and lets Freddy in as he goes.
 Meyer tells Freddy he didn’t discourage the doctor.
 “You should have let me work him over proper”, Freddy growls and she tells he’ll get another chance - but he can practice on Lennie first.
 Some time later, the quiet of a night of the country is broken by the sound of a speeding car.
 As it hurtles past, Lennie’s body is flung from one of the doors...
 4

 Back at the shop the next day, Alice sells a toy crane to an elderly gent then goes to talk to Bunty, as she’s heard that Bunty is leaving the hostel.
 Bunty loudly announces that she’s fed up with the dreary place - and Mrs McCabe’s rules.
 She then announces she’s going to find a better paying job so she can get a nice place.
 Alice asks her to stick it out for a bit longer, then they can both look together, but Bunty turns her down.
 Johnny has been eavesdropping and comes over.
 “I said I’d be back”, he says, as he hands her a toy he’s going to purchase.
-It costs 4/6 and this time he gives her a £5 note, telling her to keep the change.4 She declines, less strongly than last time, and he says he can afford it; he’d like to buy her something as she’s a pretty girl.
+It costs 4/6 and this time he gives her a £5 note, telling her to keep the change.
+5 She declines, less strongly than last time, and he says he can afford it; he’d like to buy her something as she’s a pretty girl.
 He offers to make it up to her is some other way and asks him to join her for a drink after work - he’ll be in his sports car outside at six o’clock, and she agrees.
 He leaves, nearly forgetting the doll he just bought.

 As soon as he’s out of sight Steed appears and asks Bunty if that was the man she mentioned earlier.
 She tells Steed about the date, and the car, and he allays her fears by saying she’ll be followed.
 She worries about what Dr Keel would say, which gives Steed a moment until he learns she didn’t tell Keel about their arrangement.
 Then she mentions that Lennie didn’t come in to work.
 Steed tells her gravely that they found Lennie last night - he won’t be coming back.

 He backpedals quickly and says there’s one other bloke, just an accountant sort of as they need someone to take care of the business, and he leans over and kisses her; she reluctantly goes along with it.
-She breaks off the kiss and says she’ll do it but "I've got to know everyone involved, it's too chancey otherwise ... look what happened to Chrissie".
-She then adds Lennie and May and the penny drops.
-Johnny starts the car and suggests dinner and she replies, “Anything you say Johnny"...
+She breaks off the kiss and says she’ll do it but reveals too much when she adds:

+The penny drops for Johnny, who starts the car and suggests dinner and she replies, “Anything you say Johnny”.
 Meyer takes a call from Johnny later that night and is interested that Bunty has connected them with the others.
 She adds that getting rid of her now won’t help so he’s to organise a meeting.

-Two days later6, Bussell’s is closing for the night and Henry asks Alice to assist with the stock-take.
+Two days later 7, Bussell’s is closing for the night and Henry asks Alice to assist with the stock-take.
 She cries, “Oh no!” but he tells her Bunty and Peggy are staying so she agrees.
 He then goes and finds Bunty in the hostel next door and asks her the same, saying Alice and Peggy are staying.
 She says she was meeting someone but agrees when he persists.
 So, when Dr Keel rings the hostel Mrs McCabe disingenuously tells him that Bunty is not there and she doesn’t know when she’ll be back.
 He’s frustrated as he’s been trying for a while and gives her his number and hangs up.